Undergraduate Course Catalog 2016-2017

 Documentation of proof of immunity to MMR (measles, mumps, and rubella) is required (UNH Academic Policy 02.14) and is typically shown on the immunization form.
 Students must meet one of the following criteria for proof of immunity: received two vaccinations at least one month apart after 12 months of age; three positive measles, mumps, and rubella titers (blood test); health provider documentation of past history of the diseases including three positive measles, mumps, and rubella titers proving immunity; or born before 1957.
-Students requesting a religious exemption from measles vaccinations must complete the UNH Health Services Request for Exemption and submit appropriate documentation.
+Students requesting a religious exemption from measles vaccinations must complete the UNH Health and Wellness Request for Exemption and submit appropriate documentation.
 Students from countries where TB is endemic are required to either provide documentation of being tested within six months prior to enrollment or provide documentation of treatment for either latent or active TB or a negative chest radiograph if the test is positive.
 It is the responsibility of students to provide the documentation before attending any classes.
 Any student failing to complete these requirements may be prevented from registering for future classes.

 Well-staffed and well-equipped community hospitals are nearby, and emergency ambulance service is available in Durham at all times.

 All undergraduate students seeking assistance with health-related (physical or mental) withdrawals from the University, or those who will be out for extended periods of time due to health issues, should be in touch with the executive director of UNH Health and Wellness at (603) 862-1098.
 Health-related withdrawal information is also available on the web at www.unh.edu/health-services/withdrawals.html.

 Office of Health Education and Promotion

 The Office of Health Education and Promotion coordinates health promotion activities on campus.
-Services provided include educational programs/workshops, individual and group support to promote healthy lifestyle choices, education and support to students living with chronic illnesses, alcohol and other drug counseling, nutritional counseling, stress management counseling, biofeedback, light therapy, massage therapy, tobacco cessation services, and a resource library with materials on a variety of health and wellness topics.
+Services provided include educational programs/workshops, individual and group support to promote healthy lifestyle choices, education and support to students living with chronic illnesses, alcohol and other drug counseling, nutritional counseling, stress management counseling/services, biofeedback, light therapy, massage therapy, tobacco cessation services, and a resource library with materials on a variety of health and wellness topics.
 For more information, visit the UNH Health and Wellness website at www.unh.edu/health-services.